sshrichard/metacognition-of-AI/README.md

 • The $c$-calibration experiments consists in submitting a type 1 task and designing the prompts in order to make the AI models calibrate accordingly their type-1 decision criterion $c$ (e.g., by incentivizing caution when responding either S1 or S2).
 The different prompt designs are referred to as the "risk configurations".

+Note: AUC2 values were calculated using the script provided by Fleming et al. (available at: https://github.com/smfleming/Past-future-metacognition-paper; accessed June 13, 2026)

 ## Getting started ##

 Clone this repository on your local machine by running: